EternityForest/iot_devices.nvr/README.md

-# iot_devices.nvr
+# NVRChannel
-Network video recorder for iot_devices compatible apps
+Network video recorder for iot_devices compatible apps.
+Requires GStreamer to be installed on the system.

+Split into a separate lib due to the 13MB tflite file.